Kymer/Filler/README.md

 Currently, the script has been tested and confirmed to be working with Tower 2.6.1 and SourceTree 2.4.1.

-You can easily add other applications to the script by adding it to `applications` variable.
+However, you can add other applications to the script by defining the relevent properties in the `applications` variable.
 To add a new application you need to know the:

 - **application name** as seen in the menu bar next to the  menu item,
 - the UI hierarchy "**path**" pointing to the **commit** field, i.e. where you would *type* the commit message,